suwandywijaya123/business-metrics-for-data-driven-companies/Business case study report (happy hat).md

 ### a) Revenue metrics.

 Revenue metrics are related to sales and marketing.
 In revenue metrics, it analyses on how well the company is marketing or selling its products.

-	For cases of happy hat, problem related to revenue metrics such as:
+### For cases of happy hat, problem related to revenue metrics such as:

-	Growth in number of visitors potentially due to its marketing strategy.
+-Growth in number of visitors potentially due to its marketing strategy.

-	Decrease of revenue due to its sales decreased.
+-Decrease of revenue due to its sales decreased.